sootsim inspect

 The default debugging move in sootsim should be to inspect the real node tree first, not to infer structure from a screenshot.

-When more than one shell is connected, run sootsim list first and pass --session to the command you care about.
-The CLI remembers the last session you opened or used, so explicit --session matters most when you are juggling more than one target and want deterministic automation.
+When more than one sim is connected, run sootsim list first and pass --sim to the command you care about.
+The CLI remembers the last sim you opened or used, so explicit --sim matters most when you are juggling more than one target and want deterministic automation.

 Auto-Settle After Writes